How do I get started? Can anyone apply? Is there a matching gifts program for volunteers? Find answers to these

 Volunteer Role Descriptions

 Learn more about our active volunteer roles and download the complete position description.
 Please note that our recruitment needs vary throughout the year, please check our Volunteer Application Form for a list of current openings.

 Are you a teen who is interested in inspiring others to explore the natural world?
 Help Academy guests of all ages learn, tinker and investigate, while gaining skills in public speaking and informal science engagement.
 Please read the role description for specific shift and training requirements.
-Spring 2024 applications open in November 2023.
+Fall 2024 cohort application will open later this summer.

 Do you have an interest in back-of-house animal husbandry?
 Do you have great attention to detail?
 Come volunteer with the Academy's Animal Health Team in our hospital and quarantine areas.
 Volunteers assist with cleaning exhibits, preparing diets, observing medical procedures, and record-keeping.
 This role offers the opportunity to learn more about the process of introducing new animals to our exhibits and how we provide veterinary care for our living collection.